 - The airways produce extra mucus, causing even more narrowing.

-- Contraction and narrowing of the airways which impede airflow into the lungs.
+- Contraction and narrowing of the airways impede airflow into the lungs.

 Video of a cat during an asthma attack